Financial Aid Opportunities

 Scholarship opportunities are a great way to fund your education at Humboldt State University and are available to a range of students from all backgrounds.

-In addition to the Child Welfare Training Stipend and the Mental Health Educational Stipend Programs noted elsewhere, the Department of Social Work offers three separate scholarships for graduate students who meet certain criteria.
+In addition to the Child Welfare Training Stipend Program noted elsewhere, the Department of Social Work offers one scholarship for undergraduate students who meet certain criteria.

 The Department of Social Work and Humboldt State University award one $500-$1,000 scholarship to one junior or senior in the BA Social Work program or to one graduate student in the MSW program.
 The John and Gail Gai Faculty Tribute Scholarship is distributed in two equal installments, once in the Fall and once in the Spring.
 For more information contact the Department of Social Work office or the Humboldt State Office of Financial Aid.
 This scholarship is administered through the STARS system.